dtrelogan/react-formstate-fp/README.md

 - Assumes an es5 environment (for example: Object.keys and Array.isArray).
 - Assumes es6 promises.
 (This is the only polyfill requirement beyond es5.)
 - [@babel/runtime](https://babeljs.io/docs/en/babel-runtime) might be pulled in depending on how you build your project.
-    - In the package.json see the "main" entry point for transpiled js that requires the runtime,
-    - or the "module" entry point for the original es6 source code, which you can bundle as you like.
-- NO other dependencies.